-The MTSVLink, antenna dedicated management application is used for antenna setup, management and troubleshooting operations.
+The MtsVLink, antenna dedicated management application is used for antenna setup, management and troubleshooting operations.
 Once the system is installed and set up, the O3bLink management application is used for overall system monitoring and if necessary, for troubleshooting and re-configuration of the handover criteria.

-The following figure illustrates the O3b system with three antennas (two operational and one backup) and one communication room.
+The following figure illustrates the O3b system with three antennas (two operational and one backup).

-1-1.03b General System Description of a Single-Room Architecture
+1-1.03b General System Description of a System Architecture